MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

     Circuit(qsharp.circuit(operation="PrepareCatState"))
     ```

-## Conditions that affect circuit synthesis visualization
+## Conditions that affect circuit diagrams

 When visualizing quantum circuits, the following conditions can affect the circuit diagram.